ersJava/bamazon/README.md

 ## Customer View

-Bamazon: Puppy Supply Store will display a menu of items for purchase and update stock quanity of item from the store's inventory based on the customer's purchase.
+Bamazon: Puppy Supply Store will display a menu of items for purchase and update stock quantity of item from the store's inventory based on the customer's purchase.

 ### How It Works
-`node bamazonCustomer` in the command line will greet the customer and display the table of products for sale.
+The customer will enter `node bamazonCustomer` in the command line and the greeting and the table of products for sale will be displayed.

-The customer will be asked to 'Shop by Item ID' and then asked '?
-How many would you like to buy?'
+The customer will be asked to `Shop by Item ID` and then asked `How many would you like to buy?`.
 If the customer chooses a quantity that is larger than what is in stock, they will see  `"Sorry, not enough quantity to fill your order"`

 **NPM**
 CLI Table - for the tables